 4. Position the lap belt across your thighs, below your abdomen.
 To remove slack in the lap belt portion, pull up on the shoulder belt.
-To loosen the lap belt if it is too tight, lift up on the shoulder belt and pull on the lap belt.
-A 2 snug belt reduces the risk of sliding under the belt in an accident.
+To loosen the lap belt if it is too tight, tilt the latch plate and pull on the lap belt.
+A snug belt reduces the risk of sliding under the belt in an accident.

-Positioning The Lap Belt
+Positioning the Lap Belt